Missouri drops the ball in retiring Band-Aid Man’s number

 Chievous was nicknamed the Band-Aid Man because he, well, sported a Band-Aid as his trademark during his playing days.

 Chievous took his well deserved—past due—place among an exclusive list of notable basketball players whose accomplishments earned them the distinction that no future hoopsters would don the number they wore.
-He joins Bill Stauffer’s #43, Norm Stewart’s #22, Willie Smith’s #30, Steve Stipanovich’s #40, Jon Sundvold’s #20 and Doug Smith’s #34 as honored members of this illustrious club.
+He joins Bill Stauffer’s No. 43, Norm Stewart’s No. 22, Willie Smith’s No. 30, Steve Stipanovich’s No. 40, Jon Sundvold’s No. 20 and Doug Smith’s No. 34 as honored members of this illustrious club.

 Can someone, anyone, affiliated with Mizzou and this process explain why this ceremony didn’t take place under five previous athletic directors, namely Dave Hart, Dan Devine, Joe Castiglione, Mike Alden and Mack Rhodes?
 You mean it took an individual with no prior ties to Columbia in Athletic Director Jim Sterk to see to it that a wrong was righted?